-Al Sultan the Lebanese Restaurant
+Al Sultan Restaurant

 The world of hospitality is all about customer satisfaction.
 The challenge is always related to user comfort and the user experience especially when regarding a dining experience.
 Finding a solid compromise between usability and aesthetics can be clashing.
 The exclusive Lebanese restaurant of Al Sultan carried out a required renovation at their Mayfair restaurant.
 Within this project, the interior entry solution was dramatically changed, without affecting the exterior appearance, yet enhancing the inside.